-My next adventure with coffee occurred approximately a decade later while visiting Sydney, Australia with family and friends.
-This was in the years before cappuccino became a regular item on every McDonald’s menu, so I was surprised, intrigued—and considering my dislike of fast food in general—appalled to see cappuccino and latte on the McDonald’s menu in the heart of Sydney.
-I will admit, however, despite the unappealing smell of coffee and fries, I did try one.
+My next adventure with coffee occurred approximately a decade later while visiting Sydney, Australia.
+This was in the years before cappuccino had became a regular item on every McDonald’s menu.
+So, I was surprised, intrigued—and considering my dislike of fast food in general—appalled to see cappuccinos and lattes on the McDonald’s menu in the heart of Sydney.
+I will admit, however, despite the unappealing smell of coffee and fries, I ordered one.
 (My first and last McDonald’s cappuccino.)

 Another coffee experience, and one I’m not terribly proud of, involved a frozen latte which I purchased from a Starbucks located right in the center of the Forbidden City in Beijing.
-I know, I know…it is the height of commercialism to put a Starbucks in the Forbidden City, but if you only knew how hot it was and how HUGE the Forbidden City is and how difficult it is to get a good cup of coffee in China…I really did enjoy that latte.
+I know, I know…it is the height of commercialism to put a Starbucks in the Forbidden City, but if you only knew how much I was sweating and how HUGE the Forbidden City is and how difficult it is to get a good cup of coffee in China…I really did enjoy that frozen latte.
 (If makes you feel better, I believe Starbucks is now “forbidden” in the Forbidden City.)

 Asian palm civet